agcdtmr/100DaysOfCloudDevOps/README.md

 ## Get Started

 1. Do the free coursera course about [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn) by Barbara Oakley and Dr. Terrence Sejnowski.
 Reflect and note down on how you learn effectively.
+2. Start on day 0
-2. Do the daily, weekly, mothly to do's
+3. Do the daily, weekly, mothly to do's

 ## Do the work work work work